terryhill89/NoSQL-challenge/README.md

 ## Part 2: Update the Database
 Use NoSQL_setup_starter.ipynb for this section of the challenge.

-## The magazine editors have some requested modifications for the database before you can perform any queries or analysis for them.
+The magazine editors have some requested modifications for the database before you can perform any queries or analysis for them.
 Make the following changes to the establishments collection:

+1. An exciting new halal restaurant just opened in Greenwich, but hasn't been rated yet.
+The magazine has asked you to include it in your analysis.
+Add the following information to the database:

 ![Bussiness name](https://user-images.githubusercontent.com/112741203/224234127-e4403830-7167-40ad-8923-7224435f29e5.png)

 2. Find the BusinessTypeID for "Restaurant/Cafe/Canteen" and return only the BusinessTypeID and BusinessType fields.